DSP-on-Wine/red-wine-quality/README.md

 You should now be able to view the dataset used for training the model, and input details of new wine to get predictions.

-## Apache Airflow Docker Installation Guide (for Windows)
+### Apache Airflow Docker Installation Guide (for Windows)

 This guide will help you set up Apache Airflow with Docker and ingest the `winequality-red.csv` file using the `ingest_data.py` DAG.

-### Prerequisites
+#### Prerequisites

-- Docker Community Edition (CE)
-- Docker Compose v2.14.0 or newer
+Before proceeding with the installation, ensure that you have the following prerequisites:

+- **Docker Community Edition (CE)**: Install Docker CE on your Windows system.
+You can follow the installation guides found [here](https://docs.docker.com/desktop/install/windows-install/).
+- **Docker Compose v4.27.0 or newer**: Docker Compose is usually included with Docker Desktop for Windows installations.
+Ensure that you have a version of Docker Compose that is compatible with your Docker CE installation.
-- At least 4GB of memory allocated for Docker
+- **At least 4GB of memory allocated for Docker**: Adjust the Docker memory settings to allocate at least 4GB of memory for Docker containers.
+This can be done through the Docker Desktop settings.

-### Installation Steps
+#### Installation Steps

 1. **Navigate to the project directory:**